How to Compare Software Products: Solutions, Frameworks and Libraries

-- Use Google to find relevant information on different software solutions, libraries and frameworks used to build your functional elements.
+- Use Google to find relevant information and software product comparison for different solutions, libraries and frameworks that could be used to build your functional elements.
 You may turn to the industry expertise if it’s available.

 - Check StackOverflow for discussions on different solutions relevant to your project.

-- Go through relevant YouTube guides, presentations, educational videos.
+- Go through relevant YouTube guides, presentations, and educational videos.